cizz1/Langchain_multi-agent-doc-router/readme.md

 A multi-agent AI system that accepts inputs in PDF, JSON, or Email formats, automatically classifies both the format and the intent, and routes them to specialized agents for downstream processing.

-> The system must maintain shared context (e.g., sender, topic, last extracted fields) to enable chaining and traceability.
+> The system maintains shared context (e.g., sender, topic, last extracted fields) via memory implimentations using redis to enable chaining and traceability.

 ## What It Does